‘Jungle Cruise’ sails atop box office despite COVID concerns

 “Black Widow” placed fourth after a past week of turmoil between Disney and the film’s lead, Scarlett Johansson.
 The actor sued the studio over the film’s streaming release, which she said breached her contract and deprived her of potential earnings.

-Disney responded to Johansson’s claim saying she received $20 million in compensation and that she benefited from the Disney Plus’s revenue.
+Disney responded to Johansson’s claim saying she received $20 million in compensation and that she benefited from Disney Plus’ revenue.

 Knox called out the film’s director Tom McCarthy in a series of tweets for using her name to promote the movie.